ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 View the summary and detailed information of the {{site.data.keyword.vcf-auto}} instances that are provisioned for different user accounts.

-## Procedure to view summary for Automated instances
+## Procedure to view a summary of Automated instances
 {: #vc_viewinginstances-procedure-view-inst-summary}

 To view a summary of all the Automated instances that are provisioned for a user account, complete the following steps: